hoprnet/hoprnet/scripts/vm-nat-testing/README.md

 ## Funding

 Once all nodes have started, each of them created their identity file in `/var/hopr/identities`.
-Because the `hardhat` VM can also see this directory, we can use it to fund all 3 nodes in one go.
+Because the `hoprd-hardhat` VM can also see this directory, we can use it to fund all 3 nodes in one go.

 If nodes have not been funded yet, go to **terminal window A** and run: